 By clicking on the link below to each of the schools involved, you can find details of their candidates, manifestos and the results of the three contests:

 - Ellon Academy

 - St Andrew's School

 - Turriff Academy

-For more information please contact our Election Team.
+For more information on the project please contact our election team.